 CALL: 24 hours a day/7 days a week

 Crime Check is a service provided by Spokane County 911 for non-emergency calls.
 Crime Check will process reports for some local law enforcement agencies as determined by those agencies.
-Some of these reports can be filed online.

 Please refer to the information below for tips when calling and how to determine whether to call Crime Check at 509-456-2233 or the emergency call receivers at 911.